 Let me get it straight, the property doesn't have an out-of-this-world facility.
 However, it exudes a homely feeling because it's simple.
 Not that it means bare or basic and boring.
 It's a modest (and family-run as I heard) hostel with superb cleanliness (I saw the kind lady who cleans the hostel every morning).

-Anyhow, going back to the topic, let’s move inside.
-Further inside are the bunk beds and a comfort room with two sinks, two shower areas and two toilet rooms.
-No bidet spray but don’t worry it’s not a squat toilet but a western one.
+Anyhow, going back to the topic, let's move inside.
+Further inside are the bunk beds and a comfort room with two sinks, two shower areas, and two toilet rooms.
+No bidet spray but don't worry it's not a squat toilet but a western one.

 Hostel Cost

-As a heavy user of Booking.com, I prefer booking in advance so that’s where I booked my hostel.
-I am expected to pay around $21 for 3 nights upon my arrival (May 2022).
+As a heavy user of Booking.com, I prefer booking in advance so that's where I booked my hostel.
+I expected to pay around $21 for 3 nights upon my arrival (May 2022).

 Upon conversion into local currency, I paid SOM 1,700 in person before checking in.
+And that amount is a steal, especially for 3 nights!

-Travel and Hiking Resources
+Travel & Hiking Resources